 What should this outdoor time look like?

-Tips for Outside Play in the Early Years
+What Does Outdoor Play Look Like in the Early Years

 The mother is not the entertainer